The Chicago transit system is the nexus of two

 A truly satisfying reading experience, the success of Gillian Flynn, Paula Hawkins, and Stephen King’s books are just a few examples of the large mainstream audience for this type of eerie, haunting—while highly accessible and entertaining—fiction.

-M-theory is made all the richer and more addictive by its intricate storyline and utte
+M-theory is made all the richer and more addictive by its intricate storyline and utterly convincing emotional logic.